-Stud ent Information Print Name: Date: Program: Phone: E-mail: Alternate Ph: Deci sion Being Appealed (Please specify w hether this is a first or second lev vel appeal) A cademic Specific Action being appealed: ] Di scipline Discipline action being appealed: nfo rmal Appeal Vas an informal appeal made directly to the \[\text{Yes} \] Date: Name of each volved? \Box No Vha t resolution was proposed during the inf formal appeal process? 'orn mal Appeal cho ose to appeal based on the following crit eria (check al l that apply): ] The decision was not supported by the information - Describe why and how the decision was not supported by the information ] The policies and procedures in the KPSAHS Catalog were not followed - Describe how the procedures were not followed New relevant information is available that was not available at the time the decision was made - Describe the new and relevant information and why it was not available at the time the decision was made leas se attach your typed responses and any o other docume ntation to this form. derstand that submission of this appearent Catalog. al will follow the stated timelin es as found in the KPSAHS tud ent Signature: Date: Pro gram Director Notified: Signature: Date: Adı missions and Records Processed by: Signature: Date: •
+tuden t Information: Print Name: Date: Program: Phone: E-mail: Alternate Ph: Decisio n Being Appealed (Please specify whether this is a first t or second level appeal) Academic Specific Action being appealed: Discipline Discipline action being appealed: nform al Appeal Was an □ informal appeal made directly to the educator/clinical of Yes Date: Name of educator/clinical of □ What re No esolution was proposed during the informal appeal processing the informal appear appear and the informal appear appe ess?
+Formal Appeal chose to appeal based on the following criteria (check all that apply): The decision was not supported by the information - supported by the information.
+Describe why and how the decision w eas not The policies and procedures in the KPSAHS Catalog were not followed. were not followed - Describe how the e procedures New relevant information is available that was not available new and relevant information and why it was not Please a attach your typed responses and any other documentation on to this form. l under Catalog estand that submission of this appeal will follow the s stated timelines as found in the KPS AHS Student Studen t Signature: Date: Program Director: Signature: Date: Dean of Academic Affairs: Signature: Date: Associate Regional School Administrator: Signature: Date: Regio nal School Administrator: Only required if escalated Signature: Date: Director of Student Services: Signature: Date: